Phenotyping Resting and Exertional Right Ventricular Dysfunction Among Patients With Chronic Obstructive Pulmonary Disease

 Treatments

-Participants will complete testing at rest and during exercise to identify patterns of right ventricular dysfunction.
-If a participant decides to participate in the optional exercise training program, the participant will complete exercise training followed by repeat testing to determine the impact of exercise training on right ventricular dysfunction.
+Participants will complete testing at rest and during moderate- and high-intensity exercise to identify patterns of right ventricular responses.
+Participants who based on baseline testing are eligible and decide to participate in the optional exercise training program will complete exercise training followed by repeat testing to determine the impact of exercise training on right ventricular dysfunction.

 Related Therapeutic Areas